It’s the moment you’ve been waiting for: you reformatted your resume, secured your references, and composed a genuine and constructive cover letter.

 If you’ve waited for at least 2 weeks, you’ve emailed the company, and you haven’t heard anything, then it’s probably time to move on from this position.

 Hopefully, though, any delays are simply the result of personnel coordination complications.
 Most often, delays in hiring are simply the result of company structure and not an indication of your performance.

-With a positive attitude, some patience and persistence, you be sure that you’ll finally get a reply that will be the beginning of your new career.
+With a positive attitude, some patience, and persistence, you are sure that you’ll finally get a reply that will be the beginning of your new career.